-This week, we are looking at paper straws and the positive environmental impact we as consumers can make, by switching from the single-use plastic type, to paper.
+This week, we are looking at the paper straw and the positive environmental impact we as consumers can make, by switching from the single-use plastic-type, to paper.
 The paper versus plastic debate, and the need to make sustainable choices has been attracting greater government and consumer attention across the globe in recent years.
 Great news for the progressive, consumer-focused companies within the paper and print industry!

 We all know that we need to make more of a conscious effort when it comes to our buying habits and product choice, especially when it comes to single-use plastics such as straws.